 Figure 8.
-Liquefaction-induced sand dike (SD) in the North trench (at approximately grid line h-42.5, v-2.2).
+Liquefaction-induced sand dike in the North trench (at approximately grid line h-42.5, v-2.2).
 This and other sand dikes observed do not extend above unit 11 (see plates 1 and 2).
 A local "sag," presumably formed as the result of localized subsidence over an area of evacuated liquefied sand, is evident from the folded dark marker beds within unit 11.
-Dike outlined in dashed red, contact between units 11 and 12 shown in black.
+Contact between units 11 and 12 indicated by solid black line.